giovanniboscu/continuous-section-field/technical-white-paper/01_concepts_and_scope.md

 CSF models a single structural member whose geometry satisfies the following assumptions:

 - The member is beam-like, with a dominant longitudinal axis.
-- Cross-sections are defined in planes normal to the axis.
+- Cross-sections are defined in planes normal to the axis, sections can be twisted
 - Section geometry is represented by **closed polygonal regions**.
 - Corresponding polygons between reference sections are connected through **ruled surfaces**.
 - The topology of the section is consistent between reference stations.